univ-of-utah-marriott-library-apple/suid_scan/README.md

 ## What Is It?

-We developed SUID scan as a frontline, lightweight defense mechanism against the [rootpipe security vulnerability](https://truesecdev.wordpress.com/2015/04/09/hidden-backdoor-api-to-root-privileges-in-apple-os-x/) published in April, 2015.
+We developed SUID Scan as a frontline, lightweight defense mechanism against the [rootpipe security vulnerability](https://truesecdev.wordpress.com/2015/04/09/hidden-backdoor-api-to-root-privileges-in-apple-os-x/) published in April, 2015.

 ### What Is Rootpipe?

-[CVE-2015-1130](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-1130), or "rootpipe" as it is commonly called, is a weakness in the private Admin Framework.
+[CVE-2015-1130](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-1130), or "rootpipe" as it is commonly called, is a weakness in the private Admin Framework of Mac OS X versions 10.7 through 10.10.2.
 Specifically, a specific unsecured XPC service allows the unauthorized creation of files owned by root with the setuid (SUID) bit set<sup>[[1]](#1)</sup>.
 Binaries with the setuid bit set behave as if the owner of the file has launched them, regardless of who the actual launching user is.
 Normally the SUID bit is used when a process must be run as a specific user, and sometimes that user is root.
 Rootpipe can easily be used for malicious purposes, to create binaries with root-level (complete access) privileges.

 SUID Scan searches for files with this bit set.
 It allows administrators to create a list of known SUID applications.

 ### Disclaimer

 We acknowledge up-front that our approach (detailed in this document) is not intended to be a comprehensive solution, and it may not suit the needs of your particular environment.
 There are plenty of holes available to someone with enough know-how to really abuse the rootpipe exploit.
 However, we hope that this initial implementation can be used as an early-warning detection system until a more thorough approach is made available.

+### Recommendation

+Our best recommendation is that you update your computer(s) to OS X 10.10.3, which is not vulnerable to this exploit.
+However, we are sympathetic to the fact that this may be difficult and so we provide SUID Scan to you.

 ## How to use it